akashdobariya2702/django-rest-api-bolapp/README.md

 # can add, update or delete client credentials
 http://127.0.0.1:8000/api/shop-detail/

-# cron job url : it will sync shipments from bol websites for clients (Will not work as it is accessing private api)
+# cron job url : it will sync shipments from a website for clients (Will not work now as it is accessing private api)
 http://127.0.0.1:8000/api/sync-shipment/

 # list of all shipments